apiato/documentation/docs/features/authentication.md

 ## Quick Overview {#quick-overview}

 OAuth lets you authenticate using different methods, these methods are called `grants`.
-How to decide which grant type you should use!
-Check [this](https://oauth2.thephpleague.com/authorization-server/which-grant/), and keep reading this documentation.
+For how to decide which grant type you should use, check [this](https://oauth2.thephpleague.com/authorization-server/which-grant/) and keep reading this documentation.

 **Definitions:**
 - The Client credentials: are the `client_id` & `client_secret`.
 - The Proxy: is just an endpoint, that you should call instead of calling the Auth server endpoints directly, the proxy endpoint will append the client credentials to your request and calls the Auth server for you, then return its response back.
-Each first-client app should have its own proxy endpoints (at least one of Login and one of Token Refresh).
-By default, Apiato provide an `Admin Web Client` endpoints.
+Each first-party client app should have its own proxy endpoints (at least one for each Login and Token Refresh).
+By default, Apiato provide a `Web Client` proxy endpoint.

 > You can Log in to the first party app with proxy or without proxy, while for the third party you only need to log in
 > without proxy. (same apply to refreshing token).